Eurovision Song Contest 1977: Format

+Contest overview

 The following tables reflect the final official scores, verified after the contest transmission.
 During the voting sequence of the live show, several errors were made in the announcement of the scores, which were then adjusted after the broadcast.
 Both Greece and France duplicated scores, awarding the same points to multiple countries.
-From the Greek scores, The UK, Netherlands, Austria and Finland all had 1 point deducted after the contest and from the French scores, Austria, Germany, Israel, Italy and Belgium all had 1 point deducted.
+From the Greek scores, the United Kingdom, Netherlands, Austria, and Finland all had 1 point deducted after the contest and from the French scores, Austria, Germany, Israel, Italy, and Belgium all had 1 point deducted.
 None of the adjustments affected the placing of any of the songs.